Loading

 Description

+The station has a single track with a side platform.
 The station has a payphone, Quik-Trak automated ticket kiosk, restrooms, and two shelters, but no indoor waiting area.
-An unattended 32 space parking lot is available at the station, with two spaces reserved for persons with disabilities and two reserved for electric vehicle charging.
-The station has one side platform which serves the single track.
+An unattended 32-space parking lot is available at the station, with 2 spaces reserved for persons with disabled parking permits and 2 reserved for electric vehicle charging.

 Of the 78 California stations regularly served by Amtrak, Madera was the 51st-busiest in Fiscal Year 2013, boarding or detraining an average of approximately 75 passengers daily.